Multi-Scale Fusion for Object Representation: Proposed Method

 \subsection{Inter/Intra-Scale Quantized Fusion}

-Based on the naive multi-scale quantization, we further devise inter/intra-scale fusion among those multi-scale representations. \textit{Inter-scale fusion} utilizes scale-invariance to augment poorly represented features in some scales with the well-represented features in another scale; \textit{Intra-scale fusion} augments the aforementioned scale-invariant features with the scale-variant features in the same scale.
-We refer to \textit{scale-invariance} as patterns that differentiate among different object types, and \textit{scale-variance} as patterns that distinguish among different object instances of the same type.
+Based on the above multi-scale quantization, we further devise our novel fusion among the scales. \textit{Inter-scale fusion} utilizes scale-invariance to augment poorly represented features in some scales with the well-represented features in other scales; \textit{Intra-scale fusion} supplements with scale-variant details in the corresponding scale. \textit{Scale-invariant} patterns differentiate among different object types, while \textit{scale-variance} distinguishes among different object instances of the same type.

-Firstly, we project VAE continuous intermediate representation of a certain scale $\bm{Z}_n$ into two copies, $\bm{Z} _ n ^ {\mathrm{si}}$ for scale-invariance and $\bm{Z} _ n ^ {\mathrm{sv}}$ for scale-variance, respectively.
-These two copies will ultimately be combined back after quantized fusion, thus we employ the \textit{invertible project-up-project-down} design proposed in \cite{zhao2024ogdr} to maintain the inductive biases added in between.
+\textit{Firstly}, we project VAE continuous representation of a certain scale $\bm{Z}_n$ into two copies, $\bm{Z} _ n ^ {\mathrm{si}}$ for scale-invariance and $\bm{Z} _ n ^ {\mathrm{sv}}$ for scale-variance, respectively.
+These two will finally be combined back, thus we employ the \textit{invertible project-up-project-down} design proposed in \cite{zhao2024gdr} to maintain the inductive biases added in between.

 where $\mathrm{pinv}(W)$ is pseudo-inverse of the project-down matrix in Eq.~\ref{eq:project_down} for project-up here; $\mathrm{chunk} _ {c,2} (\cdot)$ splits the tensor into two along the channel dimension.